-Joe Taylor, Board Member, is also the operator of Bedrock Farms, LLC.
-Bedrock Farms, LLC participated in a sealed bid and leased farm land from the Port for the 2009, 2010, 2011, 2012, and 2013 crop season.
+Joe Taylor, Commissioner, is also the operator of Bedrock Farms, LLC.
+Bedrock Farms, LLC participated in a sealed bid and leased farm land from the Port for the 2009 through 2014 crop seasons.
 Due to water issues, the number of acres was reduced.
-For 2014 the annual lease amount was \$44,250. \$41,423 was outstanding at June 30, but paid prior to issue of these statements.
+Lease amounts relating to this fiscal year were \$39,750.
 The lease has now terminated.

-Don Russell, Commission Member, and Gary Neal, General Manager, also serve on the Board of Directors of Windwave Communications, Inc. The Port paid Windwave \$12,251 for utility installation and \$2,100 for internet service to the new visitor's center.
+Don Russell, former Commissioner, and Gary Neal, General Manager, also serve on the Board of Directors of Windwave Communications, Inc. The Port paid Windwave \$8,521 for utility installation and \$350 for internet service.
 They also leased an outside storage area from the Port for \$2,400.
 Windwave is a wholly owned subsidiary of Inland Development Corporation, a non-profit organization.
-Marvin Padberg and Jerry Healy, Commission Members, are also on the Board of Inland Development.
+Marvin Padberg and Jerry Healy, Commissioners, are on the Board of Inland Development.
 Inland provides internet services to the Port.
-Fees paid for these services totaled \$1,800 for the year.
+Fees paid for these services totaled \$4,263 for the year.

-Gary Neal is also on the Board of the Bank of Eastern Oregon (Bank).
+Gary Neal is also on the Board of Bank of Eastern Oregon (Bank).
 The Port maintains cash deposits with the Bank.
 Additionally, the Bank purchased the Port's 2011 Bond issue in the amount of approximately \$4.8 million.